Lattice study of a magnetic contribution to heavy quark momentum diffusion: Implications for heavy quark momentum diffusion

 Inserting \eq\nr{model_B} into \eq\nr{rhoB_def}, $G^{ }_{\B}(\tau)$ is a function of two parameters, $\kappa^{ }_{\B}$ and $a^{ }_{\B}$.
-We fit the result to both finite-$a$ and to the continuum-extrapolated data sets in the range $\tau \ge \tau^{ }_\rmi{min} \in (0.20...0.35)/T$, with $ \tau^{ }_\rmi{min} $ chosen so as to obtain good $\chi^2/$d.o.f.
+We fit the result to both finite-$a$ and to the continuum-extrapolated data sets in the range $\tau \ge \tau^{ }_\rmi{min} \in (0.20 - 0.35)/T$, with $ \tau^{ }_\rmi{min} $ chosen so as to obtain good $\chi^2/$d.o.f.
 Error estimates are based on a bootstrap analysis on the blocked data (cf.\ \se\ref{se:methods}), with correlations in the data at different values of $\tau$ accounted for in the finite-$a$ case, as well as on differences originating from variations in $\tau^{ }_\rmi{min}$.
-Results are illustrated in \fig\ref{fig:results}.
+Results are illustrated in \fig\ref{fig:results}, whose error bands encompass other fit forms as well, as described in appendix~D.

 We have repeated the analysis for the colour-electric correlator with pre-existing data and with a part of our new set, permitting for a direct comparison of the two transport coefficients.
-In this case, renormalization is perturbative~\cite{renormE}.
+In this case, renormalization is perturbative~\cite{renormE}, as non-perturbative renormalization factors have unfortunately not been worked out to date.
 The correlation functions are illustrated in \fig\ref{fig:EE}, which also shows a comparison with NLO perturbative results from appendix~C.